dhrishi/rainmaker-ble-wifi-bridge/README.md

 $ RAINMAKER_PATH=/path/to/where/esp-rainmaker/exists idf.py build flash monitor
 ```

-## What to expect in this example?
+## Functionality
-- This example showcases a BLE - Wi-Fi bridge to facilitate access to registered BLE devices remotely using phone apps.
+- This is a BLE - Wi-Fi bridge that facilitates access to registered BLE accessories remotely using phone apps.
 - BLE devices in the vicinity are discovered by the bridge and are represented as RainMaker devices which can be seen and controlled through the iOS/Android app.
 - When a parameter update is received to ESP32 over Wi-Fi (from the iOS/Android app), it is mapped to the format accepted by the corresponding device and a characteristic write over BLE for is executed.
 This results into the actual action on the BLE device.

-## Supported BLE Accessories
+### Supported BLE Accessories
 Currently supported accessories:
 * Syska Light Bulb
 * PLAYBULB CANDLE
 * Adds-yours

 <img src="https://raw.githubusercontent.com/wiki/dhrishi/rainmaker-ble-wifi-bridge/images/BLE_Wi-Fi_Bridge_App.jpeg" width="250"/>

+### Limitations
+- The BLE accessories to be added should be discoverable before starting the RainMaker framework.
+- The BLE accessory should be connected while controlling it from the iOS/Android app.

 ### Reset to Factory